Skip to content

 Agentic workflows let you create persistent, intelligent pipelines that securely combine AI models, retrieval systems, and structured logic.
 Unlike jobs, which run once and complete, agentic workflows are long-lived services: they stay live after launch and respond to requests programmatically until you stop them.
 This makes them ideal for production use cases that require reusable, governed, and auditable AI automation.

 Think of agentic workflows as secure, composable AI services.
 You define how data flows, which models are used, and how agents behave—all without writing orchestration code.
-Once live, these workflows can be triggered via the Opaque SDK or API, returning structured results from a trusted execution environment.
+Once live, these workflows can be triggered via the OPAQUE SDK or API, returning structured results from a trusted execution environment.

 Why use agentic workflows?